Man shot, killed after allegedly making threats outside Lake Houston Methodist Church, deputies say

 Deputies responded to the threat and were searching for the suspicious man after he fled the scene.

-At some point, church members alerted another member, who works for Texas EquuSearch, about what happened, according to investigators.
+At some point, church members alerted a man who works for Texas EquuSearch about what happened, according to investigators.

-Investigators said when the Texas EquuSearch worker came out to the parking lot, the suspicious man allegedly ran toward him, prompting the worker to fire shots.
+Investigators said when the Texas EquuSearch worker, who is also a longtime member of the church, came out to the parking lot, the suspicious man allegedly ran toward him, prompting the worker to fire shots.

-The sheriff's office said the worker fired two shots using a long gun, and the suspicious man fell to the ground.
+The sheriff's office said the church member fired two shots using a long gun, and the suspect fell to the ground.

 He was pronounced dead at the scene.